GTNewHorizons/GTNH-Dev-Doc/src/content/docs/reference/glossary.md

 **Shared workflow**
 : A reusable GitHub Actions workflow invoked by another repository.
-Follow the referenced file and revision to see the real build steps; the [GTNH Actions Workflows repository](https://github.com/GTNewHorizons/GTNH-Actions-Workflows) contains current organization-wide examples.
+Follow the referenced file and revision to see the real build steps.
+The [GTNH Actions Workflows repository](https://github.com/GTNewHorizons/GTNH-Actions-Workflows) contains current organization-wide examples.